NatronGitHub/Natron/INSTALL_MACOS.md

 On older systems, follow the procedure described in "[https://trac.macports.org/wiki/LibcxxOnOlderSystems](Using libc++ on older system)", and install and set clang-9.0 as the default compiler in the end.
 Note that we noticed clang 3.9.1 generates wrong code with `-Os` when compiling openexr (later clang versions were not checked), so it is safer to also change `default configure.optflags      {-Os}` to `default configure.optflags      {-O2}` in `/opt/local/libexec/macports/lib/port1.0/portconfigure.tcl` (type `sudo nano /opt/local/libexec/macports/lib/port1.0/portconfigure.tcl` to edit it).

-The libtool that comes with OS X 10.6 does not work well with clang-generated binaries, and you may have to `sudo mv /usr/bin/libtool /usr/bin/libtool.orig; sudo mv /Developer/usr/bin/libtool /Developer/usr/bin/libtool.orig; sudo ln -s /opt/local/bin/libtool /usr/bin/libtool; sudo ln -s /opt/local/bin/libtool /Developer/usr/bin/libtool`
+The libtool that comes with MacOS 10.6 does not work well with clang-generated binaries, and you may have to `sudo mv /usr/bin/libtool /usr/bin/libtool.orig; sudo mv /Developer/usr/bin/libtool /Developer/usr/bin/libtool.orig; sudo ln -s /opt/local/bin/libtool /usr/bin/libtool; sudo ln -s /opt/local/bin/libtool /Developer/usr/bin/libtool`

 Then, configure using the following qmake command on MacPorts: